dtoki/Artris-node-server/README.md

 # ARTris game server

 Game engine server for ARTris ios app.
-Special thanks to [fridek](https://github.com/fridek) the core or our game engine is based on a prior work [of work](https://github.com/dtoki/Threejs-Tetris)
+Special thanks to [fridek](https://github.com/fridek) the core or our game engine is based on on his [tetris project](https://github.com/dtoki/Threejs-Tetris)

 ## Development